 If you really want precision, you can use a stencil or even tape if you want to make sure the angles of both your wings match.

 Brow Brush Guide

 Most brow brushes come double-sided—a comb side and a brush side.
+You can even get customizable brow kits for any eyebrow color.
 You can calm even the most unwieldy brows with a duo-brow brush.
 First, use the comb to straighten and form your brow shape.